joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/30/us/politics/senate-guns-democracy.html?searchResultPosition=3

 **Hurricane Agatha Makes Landfall in Southern Mexico**\
-`The storm was the first Category 2 to ever make landfall in the eastern Pacific, and threatened to bring floods and mudslides to the state of Oaxaca.`\
+`The Category 2 storm threatened to bring floods and mudslides to the state of Oaxaca.`\
 https://nytimes.com/2022/05/30/world/americas/hurricane-mexico-agatha-forecast.html?searchResultPosition=4

 **Maloney vs. Nadler?
 New York Must Pick a Side (East or West)**\